AkarasateH/PySocketProgramming/README.md

 4. After run client, You will see ```ping ``` message in your terminal.
 5. Type your server IP address append ```ping ``` message and then enter.
 6. You can set ```timeout```, ```message``` and ```Number of retry loop``` in ```client.py``` by set at ```TIMEOUT```, ```MESSAGE``` and ```RETRY``` variables.

-## NOTE
-**TCP Might throw an error on the server but it's fine.
-You can connect to the server normally.**